How to Recycle Clothing & Accessories

 For those stained, torn or otherwise unwearable textiles, clothing recycling is the answer.
 Find a drop-off spot near you by adding your ZIP Code in our Recycling Locator.

-Some companies like Patagonia accept their clothing items back for recycling, while fashion retailers like H&M and American Eagle Outfitters offer in-store clothing recycling bins to collect textiles and accessories of any brand, so recycling your clothing is now as easy as a trip to the mall.
+Some companies like Patagonia accept their clothing items back for recycling.
+Fashion retailers like H&M and American Eagle Outfitters offer in-store clothing recycling bins to collect textiles and accessories made by any brand, so recycling your clothing is now as easy as a trip to the mall.
 Check out recent Earth911 podcasts about clothing sustainability and recycling for additional information.

 With new recycling companies like Supercircle and EVRNU working behind the scenes to facilitate collection and processing, more brands than ever will take their products back for recycling, including: